Skin and Coat Oil 101

 Every Dog is Different

-While the chew and the oil generally have similar effects on canine skin conditions, they have slightly different formulas.
+While the chew and the oil generally have similar effects on canine skin, they have slightly different formulas.
 Every dog is an individual, so some may see better results from various combinations of ingredients.
 Whichever formula works better for your dog, rest assured that all of our supplements are safe for all dogs, regardless of age, size, or breed.

 Superior Ingredients, Superior Results